 Common Questions About Business Conflicts And Resolutions

-At Roland Tong, Attorney for Manning, & Kass, Ellrod, Ramirez, Trester LLP, clients are treated as partners in pursuit of a common goal.
-We will guide you toward a beneficial, cost-effective resolution of your business dispute.
+At Manning & Kass, Ellrod, Ramirez, Trester LLP, clients are treated as partners in pursuit of a common goal.
+Roland Tong, Attorney and Partner of Manning, & Kass, Ellrod, Ramirez, Trester LLP will guide you toward a beneficial, cost-effective resolution of your business dispute.
 Meanwhile, you can count on timely, honest and relevant answers to your questions such as those below.

 What does a breach of contract claim encompass in a business context?